 - Linseeds (or flaxseeds) are excellent to assist with constipation as these have the action of lubricating the bowel.
 A good way to take linseed is in a mix called LSA – this is linseed, sunflower and almond meal – this can be purchased or you can make your own with a coffee grinder.

-- Avoid ALL margarines and hydrogenated oils.
+- Avoid ALL margarines and hydrogenated oils, deep fried foods and processed foods.

 - Avoid gluten (found in wheat, rye, oats and barley) and all foods containing these.
 Gluten is a digestive irritant.